Beacon-Heart/Heart_Beacon/README.md

-USPTO 13/573,002 ECO SUSTAINABLE ECONOMIC HEARTBEAT
+TITLE: USPTO 13/573,002 ECO SUSTAINABLE ECONOMIC HEARTBEAT

-TITLE: Adaptive Procedural Template
+Patent application type: Adaptive Procedural Template

-Use Cases for OOTW Operations Other Than War
+OOTW Operations Other Than War Use Cases

 Control Number:  13/573,002 Art Unit: 2468

 "Build a new model that makes the old model obsolete" RBF Richard Buckminster Fuller

 "Focus all of your energy in building the new, not fighting the old" Socrates